confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 * Create a ksqlDB client (initially in Java and JavaScript) as the primary interaction point to the event streaming platform for an application
-* Create a new server side implementation that supports the client and enables the functionality of the client to be delivered in a straightforward and efficient way
+* Create a new HTTP2 based server API using Vert.x that supports the client and enables the functionality of the client to be delivered in a straightforward and efficient way
-* The creation of a new wire protocol for the client<->server communication.
 * Migrate the functionality of the current HTTP/REST API over to the new server implementation and retire the parts that are no longer needed.

 ## What is in scope